allenai/genesys/README.md

 Notice that it may take some time to load.
 You can access the experiment data in subtabs:
  - Evolution statistics: Evolve - Evolution Statistics
- - Discovered Designs: Viewer - Design Artifacts (you can download the artifacts here)
+ - Discovered Designs: Viewer - Design Artifacts (you can download them here)
- - Design Leaderboard: Viewer - Design Leaderboard
+ - Design Leaderboard: Viewer - Design Leaderboard There are many other features from the GUI, you can explore them.